GovTechSG/ship-hats-overview/sonarqube-set-up-developer-edition.md

 ## Retrieve App Key and Token ID

-Only **Project Admin (PA)** can get the details of SonarQube application.
+Only **Project Admin (PA)** can get the details of the SonarQube application.
 Please contact your **PA** to retrieve **App Key** and **Token ID**.

 ### Pre-requisites

 - All Project Admins must log in to https://sonar.hats.stack.gov.sg/sonar with their SHIP LDAP credentials to trigger the account creation.
 - This also applies to project admins that are added subsequently.
-In this case, the project admins must log in first before being assigned as a project admin.
+In this case, the project admins must log in before being assigned as a project admin.

 Failing to so may result in an error when either of the scenarios occurs:
 - Creating new application (Sonarqube/Fortify)